Drop Surfing: What’s The Differences With Dropshipping?

 Digital marketers are known for their flair with keywords and catchy phrases that make rising entrepreneurs stop and wonder what the fuss is, and drop surfing is no different.

 What is Dropshipping?

 In an alternate world, the definition of dropshipping would have come first since drop surfing is a branch of it, but the subject should come before the object of discussion.
-Dropshipping is a business model where sellers sell products to a consumer that they do not carry.
+Dropshipping is a business model where sellers sell products to consumers they do not carry.